kenjyco/base/README.md

 - `repos-list` to see examples of cycling through git repositories under the current directory and performing some actions
-- `oldpwd` to see examples of shell funcs
+- `oldpwd` to see examples of shell funcs that do things in another directory and return you to where you started before invocation
 - `"date +"` to see examples of some "format strings" passed to the `date` command
     - <https://man7.org/linux/man-pages/man1/date.1.html> (jump to "FORMATS"